Easy, creamy, homemade Cashew Butter! It’s healthy and with only two ingredients: cashew nuts and optional salt. Have your own nut butter in minutes!

 Process for 12-20 minutes, depending on your food processor.

 During the process, you may have to remove the lid, push down the cashew butter towards the blades.
-Then place the lid back on the food processor and go again until a creamy cashew butter results.
+Then place the lid back on the food processor (affiliate link) and go again until a creamy cashew butter results.

 Below you will find how the raw cashew butter changes over time.
 You will notice it really changes in texture from dry and crumbly to releasing the cashew nut oil towards the end of the time of it being done.